 British Airways carry pets but they must travel in the hold as cargo if they are not a registered assistance dog.
 The service is managed by British Airway’s sister company IAG World Cargo.

-Virgin Atlantic accept cats and dogs on certain flights to and from Antigua, Barbados, Boston, Chicago (services are seasonal), Cape Town, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Newark, Orlando, San Francisco, St Lucia, and Washington.
-The cost depends on the size of the pet’s travel box size.
+Virgin Atlantic accept cats and dogs on certain flights to and from Antigua, Barbados, Boston, Chicago, Cape Town, Dubai, Hong Kong, JFK, Johannesburg, Los Angeles, Miami, Newark, Orlando, San Francisco, St Lucia, and Washington.
+The cost depends on the size of the pet’s travel box size, you’ll have to call for an exact quote.

 KLM allow small cats and dogs (max total weight of pet and carrier – 8kg) in the Economy Class cabin on most KLM flights and Business Class cabin on most KLM flights within Europe.
 Alternatively, larger cats and dogs (max total weight of pet and carrier – 75kg) can travel as check-in baggage.
 Pets that weigh more than 75kg can travel as freight with Air France-KLM Cargo.
 Costs vary depending on the destination.